 Thimerosal In Vaccines

-The thimerosal controversy is surrounded by claims that thimerosal containing vaccines cause or contribute to the
+The thimerosal controversy is surrounded by claims that thimerosal containing vaccines cause or contribute to the development

-scientific evidence supporting a link between thimerosal and autism.
-Even after thimerosal was removed from infant
+supporting a link between thimerosal and autism.
+Even after thimerosal was removed from infant vaccines, the autism rate has

-vaccines, the autism rate has continued to climb.
-The number of reported cases of autism increased dramatically in the 1990s
+continued to climb.
+The number of reported cases of autism increased dramatically in the 1990s and early 2000s.

 In 1999, thimerosal was in 30 U.S. vaccines including, the DTaP, Hib, and hepatitis B vaccines, given to infants.
-In July
+In July 1999,

-1999, the Federal government asked vaccine manufacturers to work towards eliminating or reducing the use of thimerosal, a
+the Federal government asked vaccine manufacturers to work towards eliminating or reducing the use of thimerosal, a

 preservative which contains small amounts of mercury, in any products currently available on the market.
 The exclusion of